quicwg/base-drafts/draft-ietf-quic-transport.md

 parameters (see {{version-validation}}).

 The client then attempts to create a connection using the version it selects.
-Though the content of the Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
+If the content of the Initial packet the client sends does not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers ({{long-header}}) and MUST include the new negotiated protocol version.